-If the client is in the process of completing a hepatitis B vaccination series, report "no" for the reporting period.
-You will indicate that the client has completed the series in subsequent reports.
+If the client is in the process of completing a hepatitis B vaccination series, report "No" for the reporting period.
+Indicate that the client has completed the series in subsequent reports.

-Can we report that the client has been vaccinated for hepatitis B if the client has a hepatitis B surface antibody test that is positive/reactive and hepatitis B antigen that is negative/nonreactive?
-Can an immunity tests be a substitute for getting all documented hepatitis B vaccine test dates in the series to note that the patient received the series?

-No. You may not use a negative hepatitis B surface antigen test (HBsAg) result and a positive hepatitis B surface antigen antibody (anti-HBs) test result in lieu of documentation showing that the client received the hepatitis B vaccine series to report a "yes" response to the VaccinatedHepatitisBID data element.
-A negative hepatitis B surface antigen test (HBsAg) and a positive hepatitis B surface antibody test (anti-HBs) only indicate that the client is immune; they do not necessarily indicate immunity through the vaccination.
-A negative HBsAg result and a positive anti-HBs test result means that a vaccine is not medically indicated.
+Can we report that the patient has been vaccinated for hepatitis B if the patient has a hepatitis B surface antibody test that is positive/reactive and hepatitis B antigen that is negative/nonreactive?
+Can an immunity test be a substitute for getting all documented hepatitis B vaccine test dates in the series so I can note that the patient received the series?
+No. You may not use a negative hepatitis B surface antigen test (HBsAg) result and a positive hepatitis B surface antigen antibody (anti-HBs) test result in lieu of documentation showing that the patient received the hepatitis B vaccine series to report a "Yes" response to the VaccinatedHepatitisBID data element.
+A negative HBsAg test and a positive anti-HBs test only indicate that the patient is immune; these tests do not necessarily indicate immunity through the vaccination.
+A negative HBsAg test result and a positive anti-HBs test result mean that a vaccine is not medically indicated.
 Remember, this data element is about vaccination, not immunity.